SecuritasCrimePrediction/protofm/README.md

 ## gRPC hook

-To automatically validate and apply field masks when `.field_mask` is present and non-empty on the request, add the following interceptors:
+To automatically validate and apply field masks when `.read_mask` is present and non-empty on the request, add the following interceptors:

 ```go
 opts := []grpc.ServerOption{